Eye of Kuruman: History

 In 1885, the British classified the area as part of the Crown Colony of British Bechuanaland.
 This classification of land prohibited the Tswana people from using the stream for any purpose.
 The upper Kuruman valley became a crown reserve and The Eye of Kuruman became the town site.
 Access to the valley became segregated by race in the twentieth century under the Union government.
 A modern irrigation project was operated by the municipality of Kuruman after 1918 and, in 1919 black cultivators were evicted from using water from The Eye.
 However, black people continued to use the stream and moved 5 miles down the stream to Seodin.
 The water at the Seodin area had a much weaker stream making irrigation difficult for the Tswana people.
 The government's Department of Native Affairs drilled bore holes to assist the black farmers in 1940 however, this was still insufficient to sustain cultivation.
 In 1962, Apartheid legislation led to the forced removal of black people from Seodin.
-The ‘whites-only’ irrigation project never commercialized despite state aid.
+The 'whites-only' irrigation project never commercialised despite state aid.

+In 1992, The Eye was declared a Provincial Heritage Site.